ipilcher/sht/tests/TEST_README.md

 ## Overview

-Comprehensive test suite for the Stainer Hash Table (SHT) library.
+Comprehensive test suite for the SHT hash table library.
 The test suite contains 79 tests that cover all public API functions, runtime error conditions, abort conditions, and edge cases.

 ## Building and Running